Google services that capture your personal data, and alternatives

 Android

 Google's mobile operating system.
-Pre-installed by most manufacturers with the Google Play, the Google app store, as well as many Google applications (Search, Gmail, Drive, Photos, Maps, Chrome, etc.), it allows Google to consolidate its domination by making its various applications the default choices.
+Pre-installed by most manufacturers with Google Play, Google's app store, along with many Google apps (Search, Gmail, Drive, Photos, Maps, Chrome, etc.), it lets Google cement its dominance by making its various apps the defaults.

-Android is Open Source but Google has added a significant layer of proprietary APIs as well as Google Play.
-Smartphone manufacturers have no choice but to install the most famous Google applications by default, otherwise they will not be able to access Google Play.
-And developing an alternative system based on Android is also complicated because most apps in the Play Store use proprietary Google APIs ("Google Play Services" APIs).
+Android is open source, but Google has added a substantial layer of proprietary APIs on top, plus Google Play.
+Smartphone manufacturers have no choice but to install the best-known Google apps by default, on pain of losing access to Google Play.
+And developing an alternative system based on Android is just as tricky, because most apps in the Play Store rely on proprietary Google APIs ("Google Play Services" APIs).

-The most obvious alternative is Apple's iOS, with the disadvantages of price and the Apple black box, iOS not being Open Source.
-Alternatives based on Android but without Google proprietary services are developing, such as LineageOS with MicroG. but it is still complicated to make the most popular applications work correctly due to the absence of Google's proprietary APIs.
+The most obvious alternative is Apple's iOS, with the downsides of its price and of Apple's black box, since iOS is not open source.
+Alternatives based on Android but without Google's proprietary services are emerging, such as LineageOS with MicroG, but it is still tricky to get the most popular apps to run correctly because Google's proprietary APIs are missing.

 ChromeOS